 We commenced our operations in 2019 and have devoted substantially all of our resources to date to organizing and staffing our company, business planning, raising capital, in-licensing intellectual property related to our initial vaccine candidate, HIL-214, preparing for and managing our clinical trials of HIL-214, and providing other general and administrative support for our operations.
-We have funded operations to date primarily through the issuance of convertible promissory notes, commercial bank debt and the sale of common stock in our initial public offering (IPO) which closed in May 2022.
-As of September 30, 2023, we had cash, cash equivalents and marketable securities of \$324.4 million.
-From inception to September 30, 2023, we raised aggregate gross proceeds of \$137.2 million from the issuance of convertible promissory notes, we completed our IPO in May 2022, whereby we sold 13,529,750 shares of common stock at a public offering price of \$17.00 per share, for net proceeds of approximately \$209.5 million, after deducting underwriting discounts, commissions and offering costs of approximately \$20.5 million, we borrowed \$25.0 million in commercial bank debt and we completed an underwritten public offering in September 2023, whereby we sold 9,200,000 shares of our common stock, which included the exercise in full by the underwriters of their option to purchase 1,200,000 shares, at a public offering price of \$12.50 per share, for total net proceeds of approximately \$107.8 million.
+We have funded operations to date primarily through the issuance of convertible promissory notes, commercial bank debt, and the sale of common stock in our initial public offering (IPO) which closed in May 2022.

+2022 and the sale of common stock in our underwritten public offering which closed in September 2023.
+As of September 30, 2023 March 31, 2024, we had cash, cash equivalents and marketable securities of \$324.4 million \$272.7 million.
+From inception to September 30, 2023 March 31, 2024, we raised aggregate gross proceeds of \$137.2 million from the issuance of convertible promissory notes, we completed our IPO in May 2022, whereby we sold 13,529,750 shares of common stock at a public offering price of \$17.00 per share, for net proceeds of approximately \$209.5 million, after deducting underwriting discounts, commissions and offering costs of approximately \$20.5 million, we borrowed \$25.0 million in commercial bank debt and we completed an underwritten public offering in September 2023, whereby we sold 9,200,000 shares of our common stock, which included the exercise in full by the underwriters of their option to purchase 1,200,000 shares, at a public offering price of \$12.50 per share, for total net proceeds of approximately \$107.8 million.

 We do not have any products approved for sale, have not generated any revenue and have incurred net losses since our inception.
-Our net losses for the three months ended September 30, 2023 and 2022 and the nine months ended September 30, 2023 and 2022 were \$31.8 million, \$16.8 million, \$86.6 million, and \$138.6 million, respectively.
-As of September 30, 2023, we had an accumulated deficit of \$351.6 million.
+Our net losses for the three months ended September 30, 2023 March 31, 2024 and 2022 2023 were \$46.8 million and the nine months ended September 30, 2023 and 2022 were \$31.8 million, \$16.8 million, \$86.6 million, and \$138.6 million \$26.9 million, respectively.
+As of September 30, 2023 March 31, 2024, we had an accumulated deficit of \$351.6 million \$435.4 million.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical development activities, other research and development activities and pre-commercialization activities.
 We expect our expenses and operating losses will increase substantially as we advance HIL-214 through clinical trials, seek regulatory approval for HIL-214, expand our clinical, regulatory, quality, manufacturing and commercialization capabilities, incur significant commercialization expenses for marketing, sales, manufacturing and distribution in anticipation of obtaining potential marketing approval for HIL-214, obtain, maintain, protect and enforce our intellectual property, expand our general and administrative support functions, including hiring additional personnel.